ibm-cloud-docs/containers/cs_clusters.md

   <p class="tip">Make sure that your account administrator does not assign you the **Administrator** platform role at the same time as scoping the access policy to a namespace.</p>

 4. If your account uses multiple resource groups, figure out your account's strategy for [managing resource groups](/docs/containers?topic=containers-users#resource_groups).
   * The cluster is created in the resource group that you target when you log in to {{site.data.keyword.cloud_notm}}.
 If you do not target a resource group, the default resource group is automatically targeted.
+Free clusters are created in the `default` resource group.
   * If you want to create a cluster in a different resource group than the default, you need at least the **Viewer** role for the resource group.
-If you do not have any role for the resource group but are still an **Administrator** for the service within the resource group, your cluster is created in the default resource group.
+If you do not have any role for the resource group, your cluster is created in the default resource group.
   * You cannot change a cluster's resource group.
 Furthermore, if you need to use the `ibmcloud ks cluster service bind` [command](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_service_bind) to [integrate with an {{site.data.keyword.cloud_notm}} service](/docs/containers?topic=containers-service-binding#bind-services), that service must be in the same resource group as the cluster.
 Services that do not use resource groups like {{site.data.keyword.registrylong_notm}} or that do not need service binding like {{site.data.keyword.la_full_notm}} work even if the cluster is in a different resource group.
-  * For VPC clusters, your cluster must be created in the same resource group as the VPC.
   * Consider giving clusters unique names across resource groups and regions in your account to avoid naming conflicts.
 You cannot rename a cluster.
-  * Free clusters are created in the `default` resource group.

 5. **Standard clusters**: Plan your cluster network setup so that your cluster meets the needs of your workloads and environment.
 Then, set up your IBM Cloud infrastructure networking to allow worker-to-master and user-to-master communication.
 Your cluster network setup varies with the infrastructure provider that you choose (classic or VPC).
 For more information, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters).
   * **VPC clusters only**: Your VPC clusters are created with a public and a private service endpoint by default.